Welcome to today's edition of the Rush 24-7 podcast.

 No, no, no.

-What I meant to say is if they bring a knife to a fight, you bring a gun.
+What I meant to say is, if they bring a knife to a fight, you bring a gun.

-But but not a mala cocktail.
+But not a ball of cocktails.

-That's the latest from on the ground in Egypt.
+But remember, that's the latest from on the ground in Egypt.

 You haven't heard that anywhere else because that's exclusive to us.

-If I didn't know better, if I didn't know better, and I may know better.
+If I didn't know better, if I didn't know better, and I may know better, I don't know, but you look at this, Obama seems determined to give us Iran on the Nile.

-I mean, this is folks, there's something about this.
+I mean, this is, folks, there's something about this.

 Anyway, Mexico has had to provide electricity to Texas.